Ghanaian Diaspora and Migration: Impact and Global Influence

 Historical Context of Ghanaian Migration

-Economic Impact of the Ghanaian Diaspora
+Economic Contributions of the Ghanaian Diaspora

-2. Investment in Business and Real Estate
+2. Investments in Business and Real Estate

 Social and Cultural Contributions